nomanalam197/Form-SQL-PHP-/README.md

 # SQL-PHP

-In this project, I had made a form from whose data is going to be stored in SQL database and also going to display on a webpage with the help of php.
+In this project, I had made a form whose submission data is going to be stored in SQL database and also going to display on a webpage in the form of table with the help of php.